RealDoigt/Dew-Programming-Language-Specification/spec.md

 ## Type Casting
 An expression of one type can be casted into another type with the casting operator `?`.
 The syntax for casting is `expression ? type`.
 Implicit type casting is impossible in Dew, but semi-implicit type casting is; details in section [Semi-Implicit Type Casting](spec.md#semi-implicit-type-casting).

 Expressions can only be cast into compatible types.
+For values of primitive types, this means that types from the `binary` type family can be cast into each other, members of the `pl

 For values from complex types, this means the target type's fields must exist as is or as equivalents in the value's complex type structure.
 For example, the following complex types:
 ```dew
 struct color then byte r g b